 - If the chemotherapy that you are getting has affected your bone marrow cells.

-- If you have had an allogeneic stem cell transplant, your doctor may take a sample to see how much of your bone marrow is from your donor.
+- If you have had an allogeneic stem cell transplant, to see how much of your bone marrow is from your donor.

 Before Your Procedure

 - Allergic to chlorhexidine (used in disinfectants) or local anesthetics (medications used to make an area numb).

 - Sensitive or allergic to latex.